Effects of the Chernobyl disaster: Science and politics: the problem of epidemiological studies

 The issue of long-term effects of the Chernobyl disaster on civilians is controversial.
-Over 300,000 people were resettled because of the disaster; millions lived and continue to live in the contaminated area.
+Over 300,000 people were resettled because of the disaster.
+Millions lived and continue to live in the contaminated area.
 On the other hand, most of those affected received relatively low doses of radiation; there is little evidence of increased mortality, cancers or birth defects among them; and when such evidence is present, existence of a causal link to radioactive contamination is uncertain.

 An increased incidence of thyroid cancer among children in areas of Belarus, Ukraine and Russia affected by the Chernobyl disaster has been established as a result of screening programs and, in the case of Belarus, an established cancer registry.
 The findings of most epidemiological studies must be considered interim, say experts, as analysis of the health effects of the disaster is an ongoing process.
 Multilevel modelling indicates that long-term psychological distress among Belarusians affected by the Chernobyl disaster is better predicted by stress-moderating psychosocial factors present in one's daily life than by level of residential radiation contamination.

 Epidemiological studies have been hampered in Ukraine, Russian Federation and Belarus by a lack of funds, an infrastructure with little experience in chronic disease epidemiology, poor communication facilities, public health issues and a political culture of secrecy and deception.
 Emphasis has been placed on screening rather than on well-designed epidemiological studies.
 International efforts to organize such studies have been slowed in particular by the lack of a suitable scientific infrastructure.

 The political nature of nuclear energy has affected scientific studies.
 In Belarus, Yury Bandazhevsky, a scientist who questioned the official estimates of Chernobyl's consequences and the relevancy of the official maximum limit of 1,000 Bq/kg, was imprisoned from 2001 to 2005.
+Sentenced to eight years imprisonment on the grounds that he had received bribes from students' parents, along with one other defendant who had no ties to Chernobyl, his lawyer claimed that he had been convicted on the basis of testimony made under duress, without any material evidence being presented.
 Bandazhevsky and some human rights groups allege his imprisonment was a reprisal for his publication of reports critical of the official research being conducted into the Chernobyl incident.

 The activities undertaken by Belarus and Ukraine in response to the disaster — remediation of the environment, evacuation and resettlement, development of uncontaminated food sources and food distribution channels, and public health measures — have overburdened the governments of those countries.
 International agencies and foreign governments have provided logistic and humanitarian assistance.
 In addition, the work of the European Commission and World Health Organization in strengthening the epidemiological research infrastructure in Russia, Ukraine and Belarus is laying the basis for advances in these countries' general ability to conduct epidemiological studies.